freiksenet/reititin/README.md

 ## Usage

-Examples are using CommonJS modules, just substitute require statements with your favourite ~~poison~~module system or alternatively window.Reititin.
+Examples are using CommonJS modules, just substitute require statements with your favorite ~~poison~~module system or alternatively window.Reititin.

-`Reititin.Router` is the main constructor function, that accepts object, whose keys are route definitions and values are callbacks to be called on succesful routing.
+`Reititin.Router` is the main constructor function, that accepts object, whose keys are route definitions and values are callbacks to be called on successful routing.

 All routes in Reititin have unique names.
 Reititin can get route in 3 different